iandk/sysperf/README.md

 ## getsysperf.com
+### There seem to be some issues with the Geekbench5 implementation, depending on the OS
 A simple benchmark script to test your Disk, Network and CPU performance.
 Currently only supports Debian/ Ubuntu based systems.
 &nbsp;